The Tunnels Tour at Fort San Cristobal

 Even if you have been to Fort San Cristobal in the past, you may want to go back.
 Late in 2009, they redid the signage throughout the fort and opened the outworks to tourists (previously, this area was only accessible on a special tour).
 There is new information to learn and things to see, so even if you have been there before, you should stop in again to check it out.
 It is really nice.
 Lots of things were "new to us".

 The Tunnels Tour, itself, is free … with admission to the fort.
-Admission to the fort is $3 for those over 15 years old.
+Admission to the fort is $5 for those over 15 years old.
 Kids under 15 are free.
+This entrance ticket is good for entrance to both forts for 1 week.

 The Tunnels Tour is offered in Spanish every Sunday at 10:30am, and in English every Saturday at 10:30am.